mathilde999/selection-png/README.md

 We used [clues v1.0](https://github.com/standard-aaron/clues/) \
 `snakemake -s Clues/Clues.smk --profile [profile_file] --groups create_clues_input=group1 clues=group2 --group-components group1=20 group2=10`
 #### 7.1.
 Extract local trees with Relate
-The first rule of the pipeline extract the local trees for each SNPs in the list of interest for the population indicated in the `config.sk` file.
-The `create_clues_input` rule of the snakemake pipeline will sample the branch length for those trees.
+The first rule `create_clues_input` of the snakemake script extracts the local trees for each SNPs in the list of interest for the population indicated in the `config.sk` file.
+It samples the branch length for those trees.
 The branch length of the focal SNP tree is resampled 200 times (`--num_samples 200` option of the `SampleBranchLengths.sh` script ), and each iteration result is recorded to estimate the uncertainty in the age estimate of each node.
 To take the uncertainty in the branch length estimate into account, this is performed this several times (`number_of_test` in the `config.sk` file).
-For each SNP, we  compute sampled branches X times.
-They output files `*timeb` is found in the `clues_input/` output directory \
+They output files `*timeb` is found in the `clues_input/` output directory
 #### 7.2.
 Running clues for each focal trees
 Clues is run for each of the sampled branches output are found in the `clues_output/`directory.